gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_events.md

 Mispronounced names are still recognizable as the answer.

-Only the first response of the quizzer will be considered, however, if the response by the quizzer is in context and is not incorrect, the quizzer will be allowed their full 30 seconds to satisfy all requirements of a Correct response.
+Only the first response of the quizzer will be considered, however, if the response by the quizzer is in context and is not incorrect, the quizzer will be allowed their full 30 seconds to satisfy all requirements of a correct response.

 #### Example